cassie-k01/alu-shell/README.md

-This is my first shell project.
+This is my first shell project!.